dseekatz/DroidSLAM/README.md

 For reproducing our experiments, a set of 5 different partitions has been provided in the partitions directory.
 Each partition has a 70/30 split between training and testing data.
 If you would like to create your own partitions, see the partition.sh script.

 ## Running the experiments
+### Drebin
+Simply run the runDrebinSimple.sh script in the root directory.
+The script will create five models, one for each partition, and the output will be saved in a newly created `output/drebin/` directory.
+The first time this script is run, it will take several hours to complete as drebin must analyze each apk file.
+So for a first run, it's best to leave the script to run overnight.
+Subsequent runs will be much faster (on the order of minutes).

+### Mudflow
 TODO

 ## Outputing results